exokitxr/webmr-docs/docs/devExokitBrowser.md

 It is basically the same user experience as using a normal web browser that we are all used to.
 Reality Tabs are akin to normal browser tabs, except that you are truly in the tab.

 You can create your own Reality Tab easily by hosting your VR/AR web app on a valid domain.
-Exokit Browser handles the rendering of the Reality Tab and brings it into the users view for you.
+Exokit Browser handles the rendering of the Reality Tabs and brings them into the users view for you.

 ### *** Gif of reality tabs being cycled through live in Exokit
 ![Reality Tabs GIF](http://via.placeholder.com/750x300)